DFE-Digital/register-early-career-teachers-public/app/views/api/guidance/guidance_for_lead_providers/data_syncing.md

 # Syncing data best practice

 To ensure smooth and reliable integration with the API, it’s important to follow best practice when syncing participant and training data.

 Poor syncing can lead to:

-* duplicated records
 * payment delays
 * conflicting updates
 * unnecessary API load

-## Only send what's changed
+## Only send what has changed

 Send data only when it has been added, updated, or corrected.

 Repeatedly submitting unchanged records increases the risk of version conflicts or overwriting correct data.
 For example, if an ECT’s mentor has not changed, lead providers should not re-submit their mentor record with the same details.

 ## Use timestamps or status flags to detect changes

 Store and compare:

 * last updated timestamps
 * change flags
 * status values such as `new`, `updated` and `withdrawn`

 This helps systems detect and sync only what's needed.
-For example, compare the local `last_updated` timestamp for a participant against the value in their sync logs before deciding to re-send the record.

-## Sync regularly
+## Rate limits

-Use timed or event-triggered syncs.
-Avoid real-time syncs unless absolutely necessary.
-This balances freshness with performance and API limits.
-Schedule a sync once every [X?] hours or after significant updates such as a declaration submission.
+Providers are limited to 1,000 requests per 5 minutes when using the API in the production environment.
+If the limit is exceeded, providers will see `429` HTTP status codes.

+This limit on requests for each authentication key is calculated on a rolling basis.

+## Perform weekly full syncs

+We recommend you sync all records in the API twice a week without using the `updated_since` filters.
+DfE can coordinate ‘windows’ for providers to do this when the service has a low background load.
+Contact us if you need further details.

+## Make regular poll requests

+To ensure you never miss any declarations, participants, transfers or unfunded mentors, we recommend making regular poll requests to the relevant `GET endpoints` several times daily.
+Use the `updated_since` filter and the default pagination of [100] records per page.

+Continue this until the API response is empty.

+### Polling windows

+Always poll 2 windows back from your last successful update request.
+This guarantees that all participant data is captured.
+For example:

+* at 3:15pm enter the following request: `/api/v3/participants/ecf?filter[updated_since]=2025-01-28T13:15:00Z`
+* at 4:15pm enter the following request: `/api/v3/participants/ecf?filter[updated_since]=2025-01-28T14:15:00Z`

+Try polling randomly rather than on the hour to prevent system overload.

 ## Handle API responses and errors properly

 Always log responses and use them to update records.

 If a record fails, providers need to:

 * avoid re-submitting the same bad data
 * apply corrections where needed

 For example, if a provider gets a `422 Unprocessable entity` message due to a missing training programme ID, they need to fix the local record before reattempting the sync.

 ## Avoid common syncing issues